Feline17/practicekmeans/README.md

 # practicekmeans

-Practice K-means assignment for Courser course:
+Practice K-means assignment for Coursera course:

 Foundations of Data Science: K-Means Clustering in Python by University of London &amp; Goldsmiths, University of London